-Attached for filing is the Petition of PPL Electric Utilities Corporation ("PPL Electric" or the "Company") for Approval of a Change to its Act 129 IV Energy Efficiency and Conservation Plan ("EE&C") in the above-referenced proceeding.
+Attached for filing, please find the Petition of PPL Electric Utilities Corporation for Approval of a Minor Change to Its Act 129 Phase IV Energy Efficiency and Conservation Plan in the above-referenced proceeding.
+Copies will be provided as indicated on the Certificate of Service.